abroroo/til/Algorithm Patterns/Linked_List.md

 ## Linked List
 A **linked list** is a data structure that consists of a sequence of elements, where each element (called a **node**) points to the next one in the sequence.

-Unlike arrays, linked lists don't store elements in contiguous memory locations, which makes them great for dynamic data sizes.
+Unlike arrays, linked lists don't store elements in contiguous memory locations, which means:
+> In an **array**, elements are stored next to each other in a block of memory, so if you want to add more items than the array can hold, you might need to create a new, larger array and copy everything over.
+This takes time and space.

+> In a **linked list**, each item (node) is stored separately in memory, and each node just points to the next one.
+This means you can easily add or remove items without needing to move or copy other elements, making linked lists great when you need flexible, dynamic data sizes that can grow or shrink without hassle.

 - **Node Structure**: Each node has:
   - **Value**: The data stored in the node.